front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 Here is the list of newly supported features for Magento 1 coming with the 2.2.0 release:

-* Guest Checkout
+- Guest Checkout
-* Bundle Products
+- Bundle Products
-* Virtual Products
+- Virtual Products
+- Credit Memo

 In order to get these, you must upgrade your Magento 1's FC module to version 1.2.0.